Rhapsody in August: Release

 Kurosawa was approached by Orion Classics to theatrically distribute the film in America, and a deal was finalised in August 1990.
 The film was previewed in March 1991 before being shown out of competition at the 1991 Cannes Film Festival in May.
 American reviewers took umbrage with what was perceived as anti-American sentiment.
-Concerned about the impact of its commerciability, Shochiku encouraged some large companies within Japan to sell tickets directly to their employees.
-A pre-order ticket campaign saw of the ticket price go to the Japan Bird Protection Association which was assisting birds that were affected by the Gulf War.
+Concerned about its commercial success, Shochiku encouraged some large companies within Japan to sell tickets directly to their employees.
+A pre-order ticket campaign saw of the ticket price go to the Japanese Society for Preservation of Birds, which was assisting birds that were affected by the Gulf War.
 The film was distributed in Japan by Shochiku, the first time Kurosawa had partnered with the company since directing The Idiot (1951).
-It was released in Japan on May 25, 1991.
+It was released in Japan on 25 May 1991.

-The film opened in America on December 19, 1991.
-In 1990 James Scheibel, the mayor of Nagasaki's American sister city, St. Paul, Minnesota, visited Nagasaki and learned that there was no sculpture in the Peace Park from the United States.
+The film opened in America on 19 December 1991.
+In 1990 James Scheibel, the mayor of Nagasaki's American sister city, Saint Paul, Minnesota, visited Nagasaki and learned that there was no sculpture in the city's Peace Park from the United States.
 Rhapsody in August held its midwest premiere in St. Paul in 1991 as part of the efforts to raise funds for the Constellation Earth sculpture, which was donated to the Peace Park and formally unveiled in September 1992.